All Episodes

 Sure.

-I don't want to make you blue or anything, but um Well, what's your opinion on since you've outed Hillary for a lot of the things that that she's done and Bill also and the driver's license mess and everything?
+Of course, I don't want to make you blue or anything, but what's your opinion on, since you've outed Hillary for a lot of the things that she's done and Bill also, and the driver's license mess and everything, what do you think if she doesn't get the Democratic nomination, is that going to have a profound effect on her the end of her term as Senate?

-Um I think we'd have to.
+I think it would have to.

-I don't know, but here's the woman she tries to run for president.
+She tries to run for president.

-Look at you gotta you're gonna put everything in context here.
+You've got to put everything in context here.

-Then gets to the uh point where she doesn't get the nomination or gets it and loses the presidency.
+Then gets to the point where she doesn't get the nomination or gets it and loses the presidency.

-Uh I'd say more likely it would have a negative impact if she didn't even get the nomination.
+I'd say more likely it would have a negative impact if she didn't even get the nomination.

 I would think so.

-I'd be she would lose the Senate seat and probably Clinton Inc.
+But she would lose the Senate seat and probably Clinton Inc. would start to go really downhill then.

-Now now it but there's another there's another alternative, there's another possibility that you have to examine.
+Now, there's another alternative, there's another possibility that you have to examine.

-And that is okay, she loses.
+And that is, okay, she loses, but how?

 How did the Republicans cheat it out of her?

-How did they because everybody knew it was over before it began.
+Because everybody knew it was over before it began.

 She was the next president.